Meet the Team

 Parent Board

-Bonnie Dwyer, M.D., lives in the San Francisco Bay Area and is the mother of Alexandra, a 16-year-old with a CAMK2B mutation, and Zachary, a neurotypical 9-year-old.
+Bonnie Dwyer, M.D., Executive Director, lives in the San Francisco Bay Area and is the mother of Alexandra, a 18-year-old with a CAMK2B mutation, and Zachary, a neurotypical 11-year-old.
 One of the founding members of CAMK2 Therapeutics Network and a CAMK2 activist, Bonnie is a maternal fetal medicine physician board certified in internal medicine, OB/GYN, and maternal fetal medicine.
 Her husband, Ian Carroll, M.D., is a pillar of support to Alexandra, who would not be as happy and healthy as she is today without his infinite love, constant attention to her well-being, and daily patience and humor.

 Inês Bastos lives in Setúbal, Portugal, with her husband, Hugo, and their children, Teresa, a 7-year-old girl with a CAMK2A mutation, and Afonso, a neurotypical 5-year-old boy.
 Inês is a social worker who believes in people’s ability to positively influence the goal of leaving no one behind.
 A specialist in social innovation, diversity and inclusion and development studies, Inês also is an activist by heart and soul.
 She advocates for CAMK2 Therapeutics Network’s mission, treasuring her role as part of the parent team.
 She invites other families to share their stories and photos in her newsletter.

-Sarah Pace lives in the Dallas-Fort Worth area of Texas with her husband, Tom and their daughters, Emma, 2, with a CAMK2B mutation, and Hannah, a neuro-typical 4-year-old.
-As a professional engineer and natural problem solver, Sarah is excited to join the parent board in advocating for solutions to help our children.
-She is passionate about guiding the community and building on the foundational work that the other members have accomplished thus far.
+Sarah Pace lives in the Dallas-Fort Worth area of Texas with her husband Tom and their daughters, Emma, 3, with a CAMK2B mutation, and Hannah, a neuro-typical 5-year-old.
+Emma was diagnosed early in her life at only 11 months old, and since then has been fully involved in the community.
+As a professional engineer and natural problem solver, Sarah remains focused on advocating for solutions to help children diagnosed with CAMK2 disorders.
+She is passionate about guiding the community and building on the foundational work that has been accomplished thus far.

 Scientific Advisory Board